How long it takes to learn Korean?

 Your progress may take more if you are doing everything yourself.

-You will be able to get the fluency or advanced level in 3-5 years.
+You will be able to achieve fluency or an advanced level in 3-5 years.
 This is what you need to explore career options in Korean, such as translator or interpreter.

-However, to hold a conversation and day-to-day communication in Korean doesn’t take that long.
+However, conversing and communicating in Korean daily doesn’t take long.
 You can make it happen in a few months!

 Just focus on quality and not just quantity!
 Think Pareto principle — 80% of outputs (results) come from our 20% inputs (causes).

 So, relax and study!
-If you have the interest and purpose, any language is within your reach.
+Any language is within your reach if you have the interest and purpose.
 Korean is no different!

 Thanks for reading.
 I hope you enjoyed this post.
 Share your views in the comment section below.